 The ever-growing popularity of majoring in music leads prospective music students to wonder what they can do to set themselves apart, to lead the pack, or stick their heads above the crowd.
 The best way, of course, is to apply for a scholarship.
 Even simply applying shows commitment and faith in one’s ability long before entering the halls of a music building.
-Here are a few options for music majors to pursue:
+Here are a few college scholarships for music majors:

 Deadline: March 1